komyg/rm-shop-v1/tutorial.md

 Now that we've added all the necessary Apollo packages we have to create and initialize the Apollo Client.
 For this tutorial we are going to connect it to the [Rick and Morty API](https://rickandmortyapi.com/graphql).
 Click on [this link](https://rickandmortyapi.com/graphql) to see the playground with the graphql schema and the available data.

-Create a folder called *config* to place the Apollo configuration file.
-It will contain all our configs for the Apollo Client.
+Create a folder called *config* to place the configuration files for our Apollo Client.

 >Note: I've chosen to separate each configuration in its own file.
 I believe this makes it easier to read each of them, but you could use a single file as the documentation suggest.
 Also, I did not choose to use the Apollo Boost.